Appeals to the Administrative Court

 - a copy of the decision against which the appeal is being made; and

-A copy of the appellants notice, with the case stated and accompanying documents must be sent to the respondent within four days of lodging the same at the Administrative Court Office (CPD PD52E, 2.4).
+A copy of the appellants notice, with the case stated and accompanying documents must be sent to the respondent within four days of lodging the same at the Administrative Court Office (Civil Practice Direction 52E, 2.4).

 After written application has been made to the Crown Court and the judge has agreed to state a case, the first draft is prepared by the appellant and must be sent to the appropriate officer of the Crown Court and the other party/parties to the proceedings within 21 days of receiving that agreement.
-(CrimPR 35.3(3)(b))
+(Criminal Procedure Rule 35.3(3)(b))

-The other party/parties have 21 days to agree the draft case stated or draft an alternative.
-(CrimPR 35.3(6))
+The other party/parties have 15 business days to agree the draft case stated or draft an alternative.
+(Criminal Procedure Rule 35.3(6))

-The judge will consider the draft together with any alternative within 21 days after the time for representations has expired (CrimPR 35.3(7)) (the Crown Court can extend the time limits at all stages including the time in which to make the initial application).
+The judge will consider the draft together with any alternative within 15 business days after the time for representations has expired (Criminal Procedure Rule 35.3(7)) (the Crown Court can extend the time limits at all stages including the time in which to make the initial application).

 The appellant then lodges the case stated in the same way as that for the magistrates' court.

-A Crown Court judge can refuse to state a case if she/he considers the application is frivolous or on jurisdictional grounds such as a failure to observe time limits.
+A Crown Court judge can refuse to state a case if they consider the application is frivolous or on jurisdictional grounds such as a failure to observe time limits.
 Judicial Review will lie against unreasonable refusal but before such a course is contemplated, the Appeals and Review Unit should be consulted; the process for judicial review, as set out above, shall then apply.

 The initial decision whether to ask either the magistrates' court or Crown Court to state a case is one for an Area, but it is recommended that the advice of the ARU is sought prior to making the application.
 It is essential that the Area provide a copy of the draft document to the ARU at the earliest opportunity.
 Prosecutors should satisfy themselves that the draft statement sets out accurately the facts found by the magistrates, does not merely recite the evidence heard, and provides a sufficient basis from which the grounds of appeal may be advanced.